 The patient safety and quality healthcare degree curriculum combines the operational, ethics and policy side of SNHU's healthcare administration degrees with the analysis and strategies required to become a specialist in patient advocacy.
 Courses are taught by leading professionals in the healthcare administration and patient safety fields.

-This course explains the economic tools healthcare administrators need to utilize for effective decision making.
-The course further explores a framework for understanding pricing, regulation, costs, market demand, profitability, and risk issues within the healthcare economy and utilizes case studies to synthesize this content.
+Learn about the standard economic principles and tools that healthcare administrators need to utilize for effective decision making within the healthcare industry.
+Explores a framework for understanding government policies, legislation, pricing, profitability, market supply and demand, and risk issues within the healthcare economic system.

 This course provides an overview of the nature, organization, and function of the continuum of health services found in the United States.
 Emphasis is placed on the interrelation of cultural, economic, political and social aspects of health care delivery at the federal, state and local level.
 Topics include health care costs, accessibility of services, governmental influence on health care delivery, private industry role in health care, services for the medically indigent and elderly, ethical issues regarding transplants, reproductive technology, end of life decisions and funding.

 This course explores some of the major issues facing the healthcare industry and the effect that public policy and business environment has on a healthcare organization.
 Emphasis is on supply and demand theory, reimbursement systems, managed care, charge-master management, Case-mix management, DRG prospective payment, insurance, Medicare, Medicaid, governmental regulations, accessibility, eligibility, budgeting, and planning.
 Students learn to use informational and research tools to make effective management decisions.

 This course provides an overview of the two main areas of Healthcare Finance, accounting and financial management.
 Topics explore include the healthcare financial environment, financial accounting principles, managerial accounting principles, financial management, long-term financing and capital investments.